AlisanCavus/restaurant-css-framework/README.md

 miso is downloaded from : https://www.pexels.com/photo/delicious-asian-miso-bowl-served-in-traditional-restaurant-4552114/ (Photo by ROMAN ODINTSOV from Pexels)

 rib eye is downloaded from : https://www.pexels.com/photo/tasty-roasted-steak-and-mussel-salad-in-restaurant-6542795/ (Photo by Geraud pfeiffer from Pexels)

+antwerp restaurant is downloaded from : https://www.pexels.com/photo/clear-long-stemmed-wine-glass-on-brown-table-1484516/ (Photo by Valeria Boltneva from Pexels)

+antwerp restaurant is downloaded from : https://www.pexels.com/photo/ethnic-male-cook-cutting-roasted-duck-3873973/ (Photo by Kheng Tang from Pexels)

+antwerp restaurant is downloaded from : https://www.pexels.com/photo/focused-young-multiracial-waitresses-resting-with-smartphone-during-break-4350198/ (Photo by Ketut Subiyanto from Pexels)

+brussels 1 is downloaded from : https://www.pexels.com/photo/busy-asian-waitress-working-with-cashier-at-desk-in-cozy-cafe-4473492/ (Photo by Ketut Subiyanto from Pexels)

+brussels 1 is dwonloaded from : https://www.pexels.com/photo/plate-with-tasty-asian-food-on-terrace-of-cafe-4552046/ (Photo by ROMAN ODINTSOV from Pexels)

+brussels 1 is downloaded from : https://www.pexels.com/photo/confident-asian-woman-working-in-cozy-cafeteria-in-evening-4473503/ (Photo by Ketut Subiyanto from Pexels)